-Our newest campus, in the state's busy capital, enjoys strong ties to the city's healthcare leaders.
+Our campus in the state's busy capital shares in UIS' amenities and enjoys strong ties to the city's healthcare leaders.
+Heading link

-Like the best inventions, our Springfield campus was born to address a specific issue: the need for more and better prepared nurses for Central Illinois.
-It was natural that the highly ranked UIC College of Nursing--already embedded in four other Illinois cities beyond Chicago--would be part of that solution.
-It was also natural that we would partner with our sister campus, the University of Illinois at Springfield, and Memorial Health System and its two Magnet-designated hospitals.
-The result: A program that produces critically-thinking nurses, prepared in the best settings, to meet the healthcare needs of the people of central and southern Illinois.
+Like the best inventions, our Springfield campus was born to address a specific issue: the need for more and better-prepared nurses in the cities, small towns and rural communities of Central and Southern Illinois.
+It was natural that the highly ranked UIC College of Nursing—already embedded in four other Illinois cities beyond Chicago—would be part of that solution.
+It was also natural that we would partner with our sister campus, the University of Illinois Springfield, and Memorial Health System, with its two Magnet-designated hospitals.
+The result: A campus that produces critically thinking RNs and APRNs, educated in the best settings, who are prepared to deliver top-quality care where it’s needed most.